acg/har/README.md

 * Requires [tinycdb](http://www.corpit.ru/mjt/tinycdb.html).
 * Only works with linux currently.
 The GNU stat(1) invocation hasn't been ported to BSD or Mac OS X yet.
 * The unhar(1) program hasn't been written yet. ;)
+* The largest har archive that can be created is 2GB.
+This is a limitation of cdb.

+## Author ##

+Alan Grow <alangrow+nospam@gmail.com>
+Copyright (c) 2011
+Published under the BSD License